openownership/data-standard/docs/schema/guidance/repr-beneficial-ownership.rst

 Overview
 ------------------------

-Beneficial owners can exercise ownership-or-control *directly* in an entity (expected to be a company) or *indirectly*, via intermediary entities (such or arrangements or other companies).
+Beneficial owners can exercise ownership-or-control *directly* in an entity (expected to be a company) or *indirectly*, via intermediary entities (such as arrangements or other companies).
 It must be clear in a BODS dataset which people are declared as beneficial owners of which companies (and which entities are intermediaries).
-And it must be clear what overall control or ownership beneficial owners have (regardless whether it is direct or indirect).
+And it must be clear what overall control or ownership beneficial owners have (regardless of whether it is direct or indirect).

 .. figure:: ../../_assets/RepresentingChainsBODS-RealWorld.svg
    :alt: Person 1 indirectly holds a 15 percent shareholding in Company E, via an intermediary: Company A. Person 2 directly holds 32 precent of Company E's shares.